Hot Weather Resources

 • Stay in an air-conditioned place as much as possible.

-• If your home does not have air conditioning, go to the shopping mall or public library — even a few hours spent in air conditioning can help your body stay cooler when you go back into the heat.
+• If your home does not have air conditioning, consider visiting the shopping mall or a public library.
+Even a few hours spent in air conditioning can help your body stay cooler when you return to the heat.

 • Remember that electric fans may provide comfort, but when the temperature is in the high 90s, they will not prevent heat-related illness.